Addressing Concerns and Considerations Surrounding the Inclusion of Pregnant and Lactating Populations in Research

 Prior to ACOG, Drew worked at the U.S. House of Representatives as a Legislative Assistant in the office of former Congressman Steve Stivers, where he advised the Congressman and served as primary point of contact on health-related policy and legislation.

-Drew attended THE Ohio State University where he received a Bachelor of Art degree from the Glenn College of Public Affairs in Public Management, Leadership, and Policy.
+Drew attended The Ohio State University where he received a BA degree from the Glenn College of Public Affairs in Public Management, Leadership, and Policy.

 Catherine Spong, MD